juniem/ai-dev-kit-hol-2019/README.md

 - Choose your subscription, your IoT Hub, find your device named `visionkit` and click on `Next`

-- We'll use a preview version of IoT Edge for this device, click on `Configure advanced Edge runtime settings` replace the edgeHub URI from `mcr.microsoft.com/azureiotedge-hub:1.0` to `mcr.microsoft.com/azureiotedge-hub:1.0.7-rc2` and the edgeAgent URI from `mcr.microsoft.com/azureiotedge-agent:1.0` to `mcr.microsoft.com/azureiotedge-agent:1.0.7-rc2` and finally add the environment variable `OptimizeForPerformance` set to `False` for the edgeHub.
+- We'll use a preview version of IoT Edge for this device, click on `Configure advanced Edge runtime settings` and do the following updates:
+    - replace the edgeHub URI from `mcr.microsoft.com/azureiotedge-hub:1.0` to `mcr.microsoft.com/azureiotedge-hub:1.0.7-rc2`
+    - replace the edgeAgent URI from `mcr.microsoft.com/azureiotedge-agent:1.0` to `mcr.microsoft.com/azureiotedge-agent:1.0.7-rc2`
+    - finally add the environment variable `OptimizeForPerformance` set to `False` for the edgeHub.

 - Confirm the deployment by clicking on `Next` twice then `Submit`